Church of St. Michael (34th Street, Manhattan): Second location

 O'Connor was contracted to design a new structure which incorporated the original tower and acquired a new Indiana bluff limestone facade on 32nd Street.
 Other details include a roof elevated 6 ft higher than the original church, a vaulted ceiling, aisles with groined arches, fourteen Munich stained glass windows, and a gallery in the form of a choir loft with a new 1893 Odell organ at the rear of the church.
 The blessing Mass was scheduled for Sunday, January 28, 1894.
 The total dimensions were 75 ft wide by 200 ft long.
 In 1892, the address was listed at 408 West 32nd Street.

 Third location

 In 1904, the Pennsylvania Railroad Company began proceedings for the construction of the North River Tunnels and Pennsylvania Station, which would require the demolition of St. Michael's 32nd Street church and complex.
 At the suggestion of the pastor, John A. Gleeson, the Archdiocese sold the parish properties in exchange for a new church, school, convent, and rectory on 34th Street.
 The office of Napoleon LeBrun & Sons was responsible for the construction of the new complex, which involved the salvage and re-use of the altar, organ, stained glass windows, and limestone facade.
 The church was dedicated November 10, 1907.
 It was described at the time as Romanesque, 75 ft wide by 200 ft deep and 60 ft high.
 It also had a 2,000-person basement chapel with an 18 ft ceiling.

+In June 2018, Pastor George W. Rutler dedicated a shrine in the church to Our Lady of Aradin for persecuted Christians.
+The church underwent renovations in 2019, including a new red oak baldachin designed by Patrick Alles, which received the McKim, Mead & White Award for Craftsmanship and Artisanship from the Institute of Classical Architecture and Art.

+Religious vocations

+St. Michael's parish and schools have produced hundreds of priests and religious vocations, including at least two bishops: Daniel Joseph Curley and Thomas John McDonnell.